xavidelamo/mgci-docs/docs/source/qgis.rst

 The QGIS-MGCI :sub:`beta` workflow is in a beta stage and therefore it is still under development.
 Please contact the QGIS-MGCI :sub:`beta` development team with any comments or suggestions.

 If you have specific bugs to report or improvements to the tool that you would like to suggest, please use the `GitHub’s issue tracker
-<https://github.com/dfguerrerom/wcmc-mgci/issues>`_ of the SEPAL-MGCI :sub:`beta` module and do follow the `contribution guidelines
+<https://github.com/dfguerrerom/wcmc-mgci/issues>`_ of the QGIS-MGCI :sub:`beta` module and do follow the `contribution guidelines
 <https://github.com/dfguerrerom/wcmc-mgci/blob/master/CONTRIBUTE.md>`_.

 Authors